Tag along with me to uncover a day in the life of a Business Analyst!

 Once the stories are built and tested, I re-engage to help with the release planning.

-Since I am the most knowledgeable about the details from the business and technical perspective and I am the sme on the enhancements and features, I help prepare for the release by reviewing the release documentation written by the tech writer to make sure everything stated is accurate.
+Since I am the most knowledgeable about the details from the business and technical perspective and I am the subject matter expert on the enhancements and features, I help prepare for the release by reviewing the release documentation written by the tech writer to make sure everything stated is accurate.

 I then help with providing the use case context for the release demo done by QA and dev.
 I also help bring the team together to do all the steps required from the product/dev side to prepare for the release.
 This includes: